openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

 - The binding requires port `9898` to not be used by any other service on the system.
 - Make sure multicast traffic is correctly routed between the gateway and your openHAB instance
-- To correctly receive multicast traffic, when your OpenHAB machine is using multiple network interfaces, you might need to configure the optional `interface` property on the `Bridge` Thing, like so:
+- To correctly receive multicast traffic, when your openHAB machine is using multiple network interfaces, you might need to configure the optional `interface` property on the `Bridge` Thing, like so:
 ```
 Bridge mihome:bridge:f0b429XXXXXX "Xiaomi Gateway" [ ..., interface="eth0", ... ] {
 ```